chrisizeful/SaveLoad/README.md

 }
 ```

+#### Using Defs

+// TODO SaveLoad.Get, SaveLoad.GetInstance, SaveLoad.Create

 #### Loading Mods
+The SaveLoad class is a singleton where the majority of your interactions with API will occur.
+It is recommended you load a list of mods (instead of each individually) so their load order can be correctly resolved.
 To load a list of mods you can specify the names of the mods and the sub-folders to include:
 ```C#
 string[] mods = { "CoolTheme", "EpicBackground" };
 string[] folders = { "assets", "scripts", "addons", "scenes", ".godot/imported" };